-Each time a track on a streaming service is played they make 2 payments.
+The streaming platform makes 2 payments each time a track is played.
 One to the “recording rightsholder”, usually a record label, via a distributor and another smaller payment to the composers via a performing rights society like PRS.

 It’s obviously going to seem small when you look at just a fraction of the money.

 Also, the label has just as much to do with the amount the artist receives as the streaming service.

 If that artist sold 1 million singles, even as downloads they’d make at least a half a million right?

 If they got played 1 million times on the radio they’d get a massive payout from PRS or ASCAP, right?

 Both those statements are true, but a million plays on a streaming service isn’t the same as million single sales, a million downloads, or a million plays on the radio.